 A successful integrated marketing campaign is going to require plenty of backup.
 Consider creating eye catching business cards, brochures, case study documents, white papers, and post cards that build and help define your brand.
 These materials will provide the customer with important messaging, as well as a wealth of information on your products and services.

 Email newsletters, SEO linking campaigns, search engine marketing and social media marketing are just a few of the online outlets available to your business.
 Your customers are online so make sure you’re listening to their suggestions.
 Integrated marketing plans aren’t static, they change over time.
 Something a customer mentions to you via a comment or Tweet could make a major difference to your campaign.

 No other networking opportunity will afford you the ability to meet so many potential customers in such a short span of time.
 Trade shows are also a great place to test drive an integrated marketing concept for the first time.
 The feedback will be direct, immediate, and great for research purposes.

 Other methods include direct mail, personal selling, and direct networking.
 Depending on your budget, you will probably have to make trade-offs between a variety of different methods in order to meet your campaign goals.

-A good internal marketing communications plan can take your brand to a whole new level of engagement and success.
+A good marketing communications plan can take your brand to a whole new level of engagement and success.
 Contact ZOO Media Group today to strategize about developing your next integrated marketing campaign.